Kettlehead/mm2019-plotline/suspects/thomas-magnum.md

 Opening Statement: "I might not have known Mr Holmes as well as a lot of you, but I respected him as a detective and gentlemen.
 I'm no murderer and I'll help you all figure out who did this!"

 **Dramatic Revelations**

 - "I didn't know Senator Nixon was corrupt!
-I was believed I was working for the sake of the United States national security"
+I was believed I was working for the sake of the United States national security!"